oshirokn/oshirokn.github.io/index.md

 _Won the Award of the Best Game, , Assembly Competition 2022._

-As lead designer my major contributions consisted of the following:
+As lead designer my major contributions were:
 - game mechanics and character abilities
 - game design document
 - level design